profiteri/url_shortener/README.md

 The goal of this project is to implement the storage backend for a transactional URL shortener service (c.f. [bit.ly](https://bit.ly)).
 The backend should be fault tolerant and ensure that URLs produce a consistent short value.

-For detailed description of the system look at `report.pdf`.
+For detailed description of the system look at `README.pdf`.

 ## Implementation